DB-FGA-Net: Dual Backbone Frequency Gated Attention Network for Multi-Class Brain Tumor Classification with Grad-CAM Interpretability: Discussion

 \subsection{Grad-CAM Visualization and Interpretability}

 High performance alone is insufficient in medical AI interpretability is equally critical.
 To this end, Gradient-weighted Class Activation Mapping (Grad-CAM)~\cite{selvaraju2017grad} was used to highlight image regions most influential in the model’s decisions.
-The importance of interpretability lies in ensuring that models are not exploiting spurious correlations (such as background artifacts), but are instead focusing on medically relevant tumor regions.

-Figures~\ref{fig:6} and~\ref{fig:7} show Grad-CAM heatmaps for CBAM-integrated models and the proposed DB-FGA-Net.
+The importance of interpretability lies in ensuring that models are not exploiting spurious correlations (such as background artifacts), but are instead focusing on medically relevant tumor regions. \\ Figures~\ref{fig:6} and~\ref{fig:7} show Grad-CAM heatmaps for CBAM-integrated models and the proposed DB-FGA-Net.
 In almost every case, FGA-based models localized tumor regions more precisely, especially in challenging meningioma cases.
-For example, while CBAM sometimes activated irrelevant areas, FGA consistently highlighted tumor boundaries and cores, supporting the claim that frequency gating sharpens pathological features.

-From a clinical perspective, such interpretability builds trust among radiologists.
+For example, while CBAM sometimes activated irrelevant areas, FGA consistently highlighted tumor boundaries and cores, supporting the claim that frequency gating sharpens pathological features. \\ From a clinical perspective, such interpretability builds trust among radiologists.
 When a model not only predicts tumor presence but also shows a heatmap aligning with actual tumor contours, it increases the likelihood of adoption in diagnostic workflows.
 By integrating Grad-CAM analysis, we demonstrate that DB-FGA-Net is not a “black box,” but a model whose decision-making process can be verified and validated.